iva2k/svelte-blank-20221125/CREATING.md

 Insert code that loads the framework and adds dark theme toggle into `src/routes/+layout.svelte` (see source in repo).

-Add example page `src/routes/carbon/index.svelte` (see code in repo).
+Add example page `src/routes/carbon/+page.svelte` (see source in repo).

+#### Issue - carbon-components-svelte (and possibly other packages) is not compatible with Svelte 5

+Things break miserably.
+As of now, ui-carbon branch is useless.